ytdl-org/youtube-dl/README.md

 youtube has switched to a new video info format in July 2011 which is not supported by old versions of youtube-dl.
 You can update youtube-dl with `sudo youtube-dl --update`.

 ## COPYRIGHT

-**youtube-dl**: Copyright © 2006-2011 Ricardo Garcia Gonzalez.
-The program is released into the public domain by the copyright holder.
+youtube-dl is released into the public domain by the copyright holders.

 This README file was originally written by Daniel Bolton (<https://github.com/dbbolton>) and is likewise released into the public domain.

 ## BUGS